 Advantages of APS-C vs Full Frame

-- APS-C cameras are lesser expensive than the full-frame cameras
+- APS-C cameras are less expensive than the full frame cameras

-- Due to the smaller size of the sensor, you can get an inexpensive lens made of smaller glass components.
+- You can get an inexpensive lens made of smaller glass components due to the smaller size of the sensor.
 Get components designed for the APS-C cameras specifically.
 That will save you more money.